papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

     ![Paseo Support Issue Templates](/images/paseo-testnet/onboarding/onboarding-7.webp)

 4. Ensure you fill in all the necessary information, including your parachain name, selected parachain ID, manager account, genesis state, and genesis Wasm files from the previous steps.
-After filling in the required details, submit the issue.
+After filling in the required details, submit the issue
     ![Paseo Parachain Onboarding Issue Template](/images/paseo-testnet/onboarding/onboarding-8.webp)

 5. Once your request is reviewed and approved, you'll be allocated a dedicated parachain slot